cssupport23/AWS-AMI---Packer-Ansible-Gitlab-CI/README.md

 ### Explanation:
 1. **Variables**: Values such as SSM parameters, tokens, and the Git repository URL are fetched and stored in variables.
 T
 2. **Before Script**: It installs required packages (`ansible`, `aws-cli`, `git`), retrieves public keys, tokens, and application version from AWS SSM, and clones the Next.js repository.
-This code can be put into custom docker image, which then can be used the image to run the gitlab job.
+This code can be put into custom docker image, which then can be used to run the gitlab job.
 3. **Build Stage**: Runs Packer to build the AMI, logs the AMI ID, and stores it in AWS SSM for later use.

 ---